 Fossil mineral oil typically has a MOSH:MOAH ratio of 4:1; technical mineral oil products such as lubricants or printing ink oils still show this characteristic MOSH:MOAH ratio (15-35% MOAH in the MOH concentration) [2].
 This is why such a finding can be taken as an indicator for a direct transfer of mineral oil and for recycled fibres with printing ink oils as sources.
-In purified, refined mineral oils (white oils) the percentage of MOAH is lower.
+In purified, refined mineral oils (white oils), the percentage of MOAH is lower.
 Therefore, contaminations stemming from the use of products that are based on such refined mineral oil products, such as paraffin-like waxes, will increase the percentage of saturated hydrocarbons as MORE.
-Because these contaminations are in almost all cases free from MOAH, the MOSH:MOAH ratio varies depending on the MOAH analogues detected with this method [14] (see figure 2).
+Because these contaminations - with exemptions - are free from MOAH, the MOSH:MOAH ratio will shift due to the method-related inclusion of MOAH analogues [14] (see figure 2).

-In order to correctly interpret MOSH values detected in food with common analysis methods (LC-GC-FID), differentiating questions and information must be evaluated, including:
+For a careful clarification and interpretation of MOSH values detected in food with common analysis methods (LC-GC-FID), differentiating questions and information must be evaluated, including: